f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 | EVENT  (AlertEffect=2) | alertDescription=<string>                                                                |
 +------------------------+------------------------------------------------------------------------------------------+

 Unregistered alarm detected.
-Some events sent from lower level monitoring may not have SNMP traps defined for them at this time, therefore it is possible an event based **alertEffect=2** SNMP trap could be sent which would include the details from underlying subsystem as a string ib the body of the SNMP trap.
+Some events sent from lower level monitoring may not have SNMP traps defined for them at this time, therefore it is possible an event based **alertEffect=2** SNMP trap could be sent which would include the details from underlying subsystem as a string in the body of the SNMP trap.

 Below are some examples of unregistered alarms.